Debt Management and Your Credit Score

 Not all problems with your credit rating may be financial issues.
 An incomplete credit profile may lead to a lower score because the credit referencing agency has difficulty verifying your identity.
 Therefore, you can help boost your score by making sure that all your personal details are correct.

-You can check your credit report with any of the credit agencies which operate in the UK to make sure they have your correct name, date of birth and address.
+You can check your credit report with any of the credit agencies which operate in the UK to make sure they have your correct name, date of birth and an up to date address.
 You should also let them know of any previous addresses and previous names you may have been called, such as a maiden name.

 Pay off Outstanding Debt

-This may be easier said than done, but paying off personal debt in a timely manner will help improve your credit rating.
+This may be easier said than done, but paying off personal debt on time will help improve your credit rating.
 If you owe money to a number of different lenders, try to focus on the one with the highest interest rate and look at ways you can pay it off quicker.
 Credit agencies will also look at the percentage of available credit that you use.
+You can also agree repayment plans with Lenders which are affordable to you.

 Avoid Taking on Additional Credit

 If you leave longer between credit applications, then you can improve your credit rating.
-Lenders do not look favourably on people who frequently apply for various forms of credit within a short space of time.
+Lenders do not look favourably on people who apply for different types of credit within a short space of time.

 Challenge any Inaccuracies